-The City of Urbana offers two recycling programs for residents.
+The City of Urbana offers two recycling programs for residents: a residential curbside recycling program and multifamily recycling program.

 Urbana's residential curbside recycling program, U-CYCLE, began in 1986 and was one of the first citywide recycling programs offered in Illinois.
 Urbana's residential recycling program provides service to all residents in single-family through fourplex dwellings.
 The program serves an estimated 18,000 residents throughout the city.